 Getting the Most Out of Your Text Data Part III

-In this third and final post, we continue to explore helpful features for working with text data and will focus on some new features in Minitab 17.2’s Editor menu.
+In this third and final post, we continue to explore helpful features for working with text data and will focus on some features in Minitab’s Editor menu.

 Using the Editor Menu

 The Editor menu is unique in that the options displayed depend on what is currently active (worksheet, graph, or session window).
 Here we’ll focus on some of the new options available when a worksheet is active.
-While some options are the same, the new Editor menu looks different than it did in previous versions of Minitab with the release of version 17.2:
+While some options are the same, the Editor menu changed from previous versions of Minitab with the release of version 17.2:

 There is also some duplication between the updated Data menu that was the focus of my previous post and the updated Editor menu: both menus provide the option for Conditional Formatting.
 The same conditional formatting options can now be accessed via either the Data or the Editor menus.

 Let's consider some examples using features from Find and Replace (Find/Replace Formatted Cell Value), Cell Properties (Comment, Highlight & Custom Formats), Column Properties (Value Order) and Subset Worksheet (Custom Subset).